kavyashukla18/Monte_carlo_simulation/README.md

 Hence we can use the following formula to estimate Pi:

-π ≈ 4 x (number of points in the circle / total number of points)'
+π ≈ 4 x (number of points in the circle / total number of points)`